1. Luna Park

 Need more inspiration?
 Check out this comprehensive 3-day Melbourne itinerary from Jonny Melon.

 While we were fortunate to stay with my parents during the majority of our stay in Melbourne we did spend a few nights at Somerset on Elizabeth, which was a great base to explore Melbourne from.
 You can read our review here or check their latest prices here.

-There is so much more to do in Melbourne then just the 10 suggestions we’ve provided.
-And there is no doubt this city is an easy place for any age group to explore, discover and be entertained.
+There is so much more to do in Melbourne than just the 10 suggestions we’ve provided.
+And there is no doubt this city is an easy place for any age group to explore, discover, and be entertained.
 But I’m sure it will be very soon that our kids are going to be asking, “when are we going back to Melbourne?”.